 Based on the fertility test results, the gynaecologist can confirm if there is indeed a fertility problem, and if the problem can be corrected.
 He or she will then go through the various fertility treatmentoptions with the couple or refer the couple to a gynaecologist who sub-specialises in fertility.

 One of the biggest misconceptions that many people have is that IVF is the only option available after a fertility test.
-However, there are other options that couples may try even before exploring IVF.
+However, there are other options that couples may try even before exploring IVF in Singapore.
 For example, ovulation stimulation and intra-uterine insemination.
 One of our gynaecologists even observed that out of 10 patients who seek help for fertility issues, only 2–3 go on to IVF.
 Therefore, do not be resistant to seeking help if fertility is an issue.

 Who can Perform a Fertility Assessment?